SumoLogic/sumologic-documentation/docs/observability/aws-observability-solution/deploy-use-aws-observability/deploy-with-aws-cloudformation/index.md

 1. Click this [URL](https://console.aws.amazon.com/cloudformation/home#/stacks/quickcreate?templateURL=https://sumologic-appdev-aws-sam-apps.s3.amazonaws.com/aws-observability-versions/v2.4.0/sumologic_observability.master.template.yaml) to invoke the latest Sumo Logic AWS CloudFormation template.
 If you would like to download or inspect this or other versions of this template, please visit [Change Log](../aws-observability-change-log.md).

     :::note
-    In case you want to modify the Collector Name and Source Categories of the Sumo Logic sources that will be created by default, you can do so by downloading CloudFormation template version 2.1.0 or greater and following [these instructions] (Deploy_with_AWS_CloudFormation/...md") before proceeding to the next step.
+    In case you want to modify the Collector Name and Source Categories of the Sumo Logic sources that will be created by default, you can do so by downloading CloudFormation template version 2.1.0 or greater and following [these instructions](#modify-the-collector-name-and-source-categories) before proceeding to the next step.
     :::

 1. Select the AWS Region where you want to deploy the AWS CloudFormation template.